rfdrake/tel/COMMANDS.md

    { 'sshflags' => '-c 3des -i ~/.ssh/my_router_key' },

+## nologin

+This is a flag for when you are using ssh identities and don't need to specify a login username or password.
+Normally this wouldn't be needed, but sometimes the motd/banner has the word "Login:" in the text so you end up sending the username despite not needing it.

+Here is the example that tripped me up:
+Last login: Tue Aug 18 07:54:30 2020 from x.x.x.x

+   { 'nologin' => 1 },

 ## hostname

 Hostname is a router directive.
 It has two uses which are outlined below.